wdtheprovider/in-app-purchase/README.md

 YouTube Video: Part-1 | Intro Demo: https://youtu.be/ihL0jW5cFtM
 <br>YouTube Video: Part-2 | Configure Testing Device: https://youtu.be/j6wWVMj-fi8
-<br>YouTube Video: Part-3 | Integrating The Methods to purchase the productus: Subscribe for the video to be released.<br>
+<br>YouTube Video: Part-3 | Integrating The Methods to purchase the products: Subscribe for the video to be released.<br>

 ```
 Configure Your Testing device by adding the gmail account to internal testing testers